-

-How Black Holes Went From Theory to Reality
+Evolution of Black Holes: Theory to Reality

 John Michell first theorized the existence of black holes in 1783, presenting the concept of a “dark star” with gravity so strong that nothing could escape it.
 This idea was later developed by Einstein’s theory of general relativity and confirmed by the LIGO’s first gravitational wave detection in 2016, marking…